 As contributions are paid into the Fund during the period of each member's service and benefits paid out after service has finished, the Fund accumulates a surplus of contributions that are invested until required.
-Further information on this aspect of the Fund's administration is provided in the introduction to the section of this Report on Investments.
+Further information on this aspect of the Fund's administration is provided in the introduction to the section of this Report on Investment, Management and Performance.

-This section of the Report deals with the administration of the Fund in respect of its dealings with Fund members and employers (through collecting contributions and paying benefits) and overall governance arrangements of the Administering Authority.
+This section of the Report deals separately with the overall management of the Fund (governance arrangements, investment and policy matters) and the day to day administration of the Fund in its dealings with scheme members and employers.

+Governance and management of the Fund